 Looking for some basic Internet marketing tips for your small business?
-While there are hundreds of suggestions we can make, here’s a list of 10 that we think might be the most useful for 90% of small business owners.
+While there are hundreds of suggestions we can make, here’s a list of 10 tips that we think 90% of small business owners will find useful.

 1. In the words of Ron Simon, “What the hell are you trying to do?”
 What is the goal of your website?
 Ultimately, it should be to drive more business, but how exactly will it do that?
 Start with one goal – such as increasing the number of phone calls – and branch out from there.
 It’s important to set goals, but it’s just as important to come up with a system for measuring those goals.